lilpham/javascript30/readme.md

 # JavaScript30

-Going for the Javascrip30 Challenge with Wes Box - The Starter Files + Completed solutions for the JavaScript 30 Day Challenge can be found at [https://JavaScript30.com](https://JavaScript30.com)
+Going for the Javascrip30 Challenge with Wes Bos - The Starter Files + Completed solutions for the JavaScript 30 Day Challenge can be found at [https://JavaScript30.com](https://JavaScript30.com)

 Thanks, Wes Bos!